violentmonkey/violentmonkey.github.io/content/api/gm.md

             URL of an image to show in the notification.

+        - <Field name="silent?" type="boolean" comment="since VM2.15.2, Chrome 70" defaultValue="false" />

+            No sounds/vibrations when showing the notification.
+Only for Chromium-based browsers as of Aug 2023.

         - <Field name="onclick?" type="() => void" />

             Callback when the notification is clicked by user.
+As of VM2.15.2 it also forces the notification to be visible until clicked in Chrome which by default hides the notification after a few seconds.

         - <Field name="ondone?" type="() => void" />